 Right to object to the processing of your personal information

-You can object to any processing of your personal information which has our legitimate interests as its legal basis, if you believe your fundamental rights and freedoms outweigh our legitimate interests.
+You can object to any processing (EU) or selling (California) of your personal information which has our legitimate interests as its legal basis, if you believe your fundamental rights and freedoms outweigh our legitimate interests.
 If you raise an objection, we have an opportunity to demonstrate that we have compelling legitimate interests which override your rights and freedoms.

 Right to obtain a copy of personal information safeguards used for transfers outside your jurisdiction

-You can ask to obtain a copy of, or reference to, the safeguards under which your personal information is transferred outside of the EEA.
+You can ask to obtain a copy of, or reference to, the safeguards under which your personal information is transferred outside of the EEA or California.

 Right to lodge a complaint with your local supervisory authority